-According to County GIS data, a small portion of the northern parcel (302501-4-001-2001) is within a Category II Critical Aquifer Recharge Area (Exhibit 52).
+A small portion of the northern parcel (302501-4-001-2001) is within a Category II Critical Aquifer Recharge Area (Exhibit 52).
 The proposed land use (single family development) is not an identified activity with potential threat to groundwater quality per KCC 19.600.620 and no further review is required.